Sunday, 5 February 2012

 “Just get to the point."
 Martha remarked.

-"Our society has declined to the point that we now live in an age when it’s necessary for people to explain why yes might mean no…except when no should be yes…but maybe not yes because it might not mean yes if it means no…and could also mean yes if it isn't certain the actual no was a yes that should’ve meant no in the first place."
-I spouted out in frustration
+Out of frustration, I spouted, "Our society has declined to the point where we now live in an age where it’s necessary for people to wonder why yes might mean no... except when no should be yes…but maybe isn't yes because no might not mean yes if it means no…but could also mean yes if it isn't certain the actual no was a yes that should’ve meant maybe in first place."

-Dumbfounded, Martha looked at me for a second and erupted into laughter.
+Dumbfounded, Martha gaped at me for a second or two and erupted into laughter.

-"Am I Right?" hoping for a little empathy.
+"Am I Right?" hoping for a little empathy rather than laughter.

 "I can't believe I heard all that."

-"No?"
-I asked, somewhat surprised and added, "but then I haven't been over to visit your Mom for the last few weeks and I haven't heard any of the latest news items.
+"No?" surprised by the update, "but then I haven't been over to visit your Mom for the last few weeks so I haven't heard the latest news items.
 No glass, I'll drink it out of the bottle."

 "Mom doesn't know anything about Doug.
-I only dated him a few times so I never told Mom about him."
+I only dated him a few times so I never mentioned him."
 Martha admitted.

 “Is there supposed to be a meaning behind giving someone roses?"
 I questioned.

-Martha laughed in disbelief at my question and then asked, "Are you serious?"
+Martha laughed in disbelief first and then asked, "Are you serious?"

 "I'm not sure what the real meaning is but I could make an educated guess.”
 I commented plainly.